This manual is for Eclector version 0.12.0.

 .
 The function returns true if

-object can be used as a readtable in Eclector via the
+object can be used as a readtable in Eclector via the protocol

-protocol functions in the ecelctor.readtable
+functions in the eclector.readtable

-default method returns nil
+package.
+The default method returns

 .